Leo-Lem/SwiftServices/README.md

 # IndexingService

-An abstration for indexing items.
+An abstraction of a service for indexing items.

 ## CoreSpotlightService